-Information on directors Dr Adolfo Gentile Experience Dr Adolfo Gentile was appointed to the NAATI Board on 31 July 2020.
+Dr Adolfo Gentile Experience Dr Adolfo Gentile was appointed to the NAATI Board from 31 July 2020.
 He brings to the Board significant experience as a consultant, teacher and researcher in the translating and interpreting field.
-Dr Gentile has a PhD in Translating and Interpreting, a Master of Educational Administration and is a NAATI Certified Advanced Translator in Italian (both directions).
+He was also a member of the Refugee Review and Immigration Tribunals.
+Dr Gentile has a PhD in Translation Studies, a Master of Educational Administration and is a NAATI Certified Advanced Translator in Italian (both directions).
 He is an Affiliate of the Interpreting and Translation Studies program at Monash University and is widely known as an expert in his field, having researched and published extensively on translating and interpreting matters.
 He is a former President of the International Federation of Translators (FIT).
 Dr Gentile has a long-standing relationship with NAATI, including being a former Board Chair.
 Dr Gentile's term expires on 30 June 2023.
-Nirmal Hansra Experience Nirmal Hansra was appointed to the NAATI Board on 1 November 2020 and as Chair of the Board's Audit and Risk Management Committee on 19 February 2021.
-Mr Hansra has over 30 years' senior executive management experience and over 13 years' board and corporate advisory experience.
-He is the Chair of Campbell Page Ltd and a Non-Executive Director of Link Wentworth Housing Ltd, Have a Voice Pty Ltd and Children's Tumour Foundation of Australia Ltd. He is also an independent Member of the Audit and Risk Management Committee for the Housing and Property Group of the NSW Department of Planning, Industry & Environment and Chair of the Compliance & Risk Management Committee of Gleneagles Asset Management Limited.
-Mr Hansra has a Master of Commerce Degree (Business Management major) and is a Fellow of the Australian Institute of Company Directors, the Governance Institute of Australia, Chartered Accountants ANZ and CPA Australia.
-As a qualified chartered accountant, Mr Hansra held Chief Financial Officer/Finance Director roles in leading Australian and international companies including Ruralco Holdings Ltd, Industrea Ltd, Australian Pharmaceutical Industries Ltd, Fujitsu Australia Ltd and Texas Instruments Australia Ltd. Mr Hansra's term expires on 30 October 2023.
+Nirmal Hansra Experience Nirmal Hansra was appointed to the NAATI Board from 1 November 2020 and as Chair of the NAATI Board's Audit and Risk Management Committee on 19 February 2021.
+Mr Hansra has over 30 years' senior executive management experience and over 13 years' Board and corporate advisory experience.
+He is the Deputy Chair of Link Wentworth Housing Ltd and Chair of the Compliance and Risk Committee of Gleneagles Asset Management Limited.
+Mr Hansra is a non-executive Director of Have a Voice Pty Ltd and Children's Tumour Foundation of Australia Ltd. He is also an independent member of the Audit and Risk Committees for the Property and Place Group NSW Department of Planning & Environment and NSW Greater Cities Commission.
+He recently retired as Chair of Campbell Page Limited and previously held roles as non-executive Director of Eureka Group Holdings Limited, Kuringai Financial Services Limited and Council on the Ageing (NSW) Inc. Mr Hansra has a Master of Commerce Degree (Business Management major) and is a Fellow of the Australian Institute of Company Directors, the Governance Institute of Australia, Chartered Accountants ANZ and CPA Australia.
+As a qualified chartered accountant Mr Hansra held Chief Financial Officer/Finance Director roles in leading Australian and international companies including Ruralco Holdings Ltd, Industrea Ltd, Australian Pharmaceutical Industries Ltd, Fujitsu Australia Ltd and Texas Instruments Australia Ltd. Mr Hansra's term expires on 30 October 2023.